Copyright © 2019 EarthSoft, Inc • Modified: 04 Mar 2019

 •N (Normal environmental sample)

 •FB (Field blank)

 •TB (Trip blank)

 Matrices – Describes the media from which samples are collected (e.g., groundwater, soil).
 Within EQuIS, matrices are stored in RT_MATRIX and may include but are not limited to:

-EDD (Electronic Data Deliverable) – An EDD is data in an electronic tabular format for sharing, manipulating and using data.
+EDD (Electronic Data Deliverable) – EDDs are electronic tabular formats for sharing, manipulating and using data.
 Access databases, Excel spreadsheets, and tab delimited text files are all examples of EDDs.

 Reference Tables – Reference tables contain lists of reference values, valid values, or look-up values.
 The values include lists of units, coordinate types, analytes, CAS numbers, matrices, analytical methods, etc. These values are typically defined at the beginning of a project by the project administrator(s).
 Each EQuIS database has only one set of reference values for all of the facilities in that database.
 Reference tables are designated by the prefix RT_ (e.g., rt_analyte).